Deep Domain Experience Weighs In

-The incumbents are super-glued to the idea that one price fits all.
-It’s fundamentally what “royalty-free” means.
-And it is because of that kind of inflexibility that the incumbents are vulnerable to disruption.
-They represent the proverbial battleship lumbering low in the water, so big and heavy it cannot outmaneuver a fast-attack torpedo boat running circles around it.
-Still, every trope, every meme, and every buzzword that startup founders pitch to investors is tied to RF consumer-commodified pricing:
+Incumbent photo vendors are glued to the idea that one price fits all.
+That’s what “royalty-free” means.
+That mindset that makes them vulnerable to disruption.
+They are the proverbial battleship lumbering low in the water, too massive to outmaneuver a fast-attack torpedo boat running circles around it.
+Still, every trope, every meme, and every buzzword that startup founders pitch to investors is tied to RF commodified pricing for retail consumers:

 - Blockchain, to “register” and “enforce” copyrights